-Peter Edward Montague Hill Non-Executive Director
+Peter Edward Montague Hill (resigned on 13th March 2025) Non-Executive Director

 Peter is Head of Iron Ore Marketing at Glencore International AG.
 Peter brings over 14 years' experience in the mining sector, having joined Glencore in 2009 and was previously at BHP Billiton.